-Well, yes- I am sure all of those things help our skin a little- but it’s only small fraction of what makes up our complexion!
+Well, yes and no- I am sure those things help our skin a little- but it’s only small fraction of what makes up our complexion!
 I was recently listening to a podcast with the founder of Four Sigmatic, Tero Isokauppila, (who also has a skincare line) and he said something that shocked me ” Sleep is so huge for skin quality and the products you put on your face or your skincare routine is a small minority- it’s a 10% or 20%” in comparison to the massive effects things like diet and hydration has on ones skin quality.

 He also exposed a significant truth about beauty lines like L’Oreal.
 He explained their public statements and how they shared that only a faction (about 3-4%) of the ingredient cost is spent on their actual product.
 Meaning that if you bought a serum that cost you $100 only a couple of those dollars actually built the product that you are using!